 - In a small bowl, whisk yogurt, sugar, vanilla and cardamom until sugar is dissolved.
 Whisk in gelatin mixture.
 Refrigerate, covered, about 2 hours or until soft-set.

 - Meanwhile, place a small strainer over a bowl.
 Cut a thin slice from the top and bottom of two oranges; stand oranges upright on a cutting board.
 With a knife, cut off peel and outer membrane from each orange.
 Working over strainer, cut along the membrane of each segment to remove fruit.
 Place orange sections in strainer.

 - Squeeze juice from remaining oranges; transfer to a small saucepan.
 Stir in honey, cinnamon and juice drained from orange sections.
 Bring to a boil, stirring occasionally.
 Reduce heat; simmer, uncovered, 9-12 minutes or until syrupy.
 Remove from heat; gently stir in orange sections.
 Cool completely.

-Originally published as Cardamom Yogurt Pudding with Honeyed Oranges in Taste of Home's Holiday & Celebrations Cookbook Annual 2014
+Originally published as Cardamom Yogurt Pudding with Oranges & Cinnamon-Honey Syrup in Holiday & Celebrations Cookbook 2014